drsnehalk/-python-ai-ml-nano-exercises/README.md

 # Python AI/ML Nano Exercises

-A curated set of completed Python exercises from the 30-day Python for AI/ML plan.
+A curated set of completed Python exercises from my 30-day Python for AI/ML plan.

 The exercises are arranged from simple to complex: